 MAY 5, 1865

 Robert Todd Lincoln and Judge David Davis select the site of the permanent tomb.

 MAY 11, 1865

-Fifteen of Lincoln's Illinois friends create the National Lincoln Monument Association to develop a permanent tomb and start fund raising efforts.
-The plans call for constructing a tomb downtown, contrary to the president's stated wishes.
+Fifteen of Lincoln's Illinois friends create the National Lincoln Monument Association to develop a large tomb and start fund raising efforts.
+The plans call for constructing a tomb downtown, contrary to the stated wishes of the president's widow.